-We are committed to providing the best training and information to a variety of audiences, including underserved parents, low-income parents, parents with limited English proficiency, parents of incarcerated youth with disabilities, and parents with disabilities.
 At this time, Ohio schools are in a period of redesign of curricular and instructional processes.
-Taking into account the specific needs of students with disabilities is central to the success of such efforts.
-The ultimate goal of this project is to encourage educational system redesigns and productivity improvements by an extensive review of evidenced-based practices, with the goal being the identification of the most current findings of successful school districts and the initiation of state-level implementation.
-Leadership at the district, school, and classroom levels emerge as the most powerful driver of significant changes to improve student outcomes, especially for minority and underserved populations.
+Being cognizant of the specific needs of students with disabilities is central to the success of such efforts.
+The ultimate goal of this work is to encourage educational system redesigns and productivity improvements by an extensive review of evidenced-based practices, with the goal being the identification of the most current findings of successful school districts and the initiation of state-level implementation.
+Leadership at the district, school, and classroom levels emerge as the most powerful driver of significant changes needed to improve student outcomes, especially for minority and underserved populations.
 Our staff consistently engaged in outreach services to support school and parent leaders during the course of this grant period.

 Complementing what Ohio's SSTs are doing for school personnel, the Ohio Coalition is providing comparable services to both students and parents of children with disabilities who are 14 and older.
-OCECD's Self Advocacy Trainings, It's My Turn (IMT) and Goals, Planning, Success (GPS), are transition trainings that instructs teens with regard to their rights and what they need in their transition plans in order to progress to their postsecondary life.
-Postsecondary training is geared toward parents so that they understand what their child's transition rights are and that the process begins at age 14.
-This encourages all parties involved to look ahead to the future for not only typical students, but also students with disabilities.
-The identification of interests and goals gives a focal point to complete a framework in order to reach those goals.
+OCECD's Self Advocacy Trainings, It's My Turn (IMT) and Goals, Planning, Success (GPS), are transition trainings that instruct and empower youth with regard to their rights and what they need in their transition plans in order to progress to their postsecondary life.
+Postsecondary training is geared toward parents so that they understand what their child's transition rights are and are informed that the process begins at age 14.
+This encourages all parties involved to look ahead to the future, for not only typical students, but also students with disabilities.
+The identification of interests and goals provides a focal point to complete a framework in order to reach those goals.